erimcg/Using-D3js/06_03_treemaps.md

 ## The Treemap Layout

-[d3.treemap()](https://github.com/d3/d3-hierarchy/blob/master/README.md#treemap) returns a new treemap layout.
+[d3.treemap()](https://github.com/d3/d3-hierarchy/blob/master/README.md#treemap) is a function generator that returns a new treemap layout.
 When we call the treemap layout, we pass it the root of a hierarchy model.
 It then computes the location for each rectangle and sets 4 properties in each node: `x0`, `y0`, `x1`, and `y1`.
 These properties represent the top left and bottom right corners of the rectangle.

 The proportion of space that a child's rectangle covers inside its parent's rectangle is based on the values in the child's and the parent's `value` attributes.
 For example, to fully pack a parent rectangle with rectangles for its children, the parent's `value` property should be equal to the sum of the childrens' `value` properties.